mawrkus/js-unit-testing-guide/README.md

 - Clicking on a link that toggles the visibility of a DOM element
 - Clicking on a button that performs an API call (like sending a tracking event).

-These actions can be easily tested **by simulating DOM events**, for example:
+These actions can be easily tested by simulating DOM events, for example:

 ```js
 describe('clicking on the "Preview profile" link', () => {